modware-org/docs/README.md

 If You are creating serious software for long term, the perspective is very important.

-That's why API Foundation is not creating new tool, just using the old school tools in beauty way, because
+That's why **Standards Ware** is not creating new tool, just using the old school tools in beauty way, because
 the quality is for us very important and we expect long-term solution, which is not just popular solution for today!

 If You are looking for long term solutions the standards are clear, what you can just make better are standards of usage it, such testing

 For us is clear that we need solution for whole our (not just application) life.
-It can take next 50 years for support API Foundation solutions.
+It can take next 50 years for support **Standards Ware** solutions.

 We know it and we are ready for it!